-To connect to a data source stored in Google Drive (like a Google Sheet) first make sure you’ve completed the steps above, including creating a project in Google Cloud Platform, adding a BigQuery dataset, and creating a service account.
-Then:
+To connect to a data source stored in Google Drive (like a Google Sheet), first make sure you’ve completed the steps above, including:

 Share your Google Drive source with the service account

-While viewing your Drive file, (e.g., a Google Sheet), click the Share button in the top right.
+While viewing your Drive file, (e.g., a Google Sheet with an uploaded CSV file), click the Share button in the top right.
 In the text box labeled Add people or groups, paste in the email of your service account, which you can find on the Service Accounts page in the Google Cloud Console.

 That email address will look something like

 firstname.lastname@example.org, with the your service account and project names filled in accordingly.